Up to 150 jobs on the line at The Warehouse

-As many as 150 jobs are on the line as part of The Warehouse group's proposal to close distribution centres.
+As many as 150 jobs are on the line as part of The Warehouse group's proposal to 11 close distribution centres and change staff rosters in eight stores under a radical new pilot scheme.

-The retail group is planning to consolidate 11 regional distribution centres into one central facility, Stuff reported.
+The retail group is planning to consolidate 11 regional distribution centres into one central facility and experiment with jobs in eight stores, it announced today.

-A spokeswoman for The Warehouse said the move would improve the company's online shopping service.
+Pejman Okhovat, The Warehouse chief executive, said the move would improve the company's online shopping service.

 This move comes after a major leadership restructure last year, which affected 180 jobs across 92 stores.